apratimsrivastava20/fossee-oshw/README.md

 - ESP-IDF requires Python packages that cannot be installed globally under these constraints.

 **Fix:**
 - Install the `python3-venv` package so that ESP-IDF can create an isolated virtual environment under `~/.espressif`.
 - Re-run the installer.
-All dependencies then install successfully within the virtual environment.
+The installation completes successfully once the local environment is available.

 ---